koralyuster/Pixa-Api/README.md

 # Pixa-Api
-Searching pictures by using api
+Searching pictures by using Angular and Api